Nemesis-OS-Community/nemesis-pkg-nim/README.md

 nemesis-pkg-nim:
 - leaps faster
 - configurable via TOML, which is nice to work with
-- true parallelism (in the future)
+- parallelized for the most part
-- directly calls into libcurl via [curly](https://github.com/guzba/curly)
+- directly calls into libcurl via [curly](https://github.com/guzba/curly) for as less overhead as possible

 # Cons
 nemesis-pkg: